ros-sports/rqt_image_overlay-docs/installation.rst

 *******************

 The binary installation is currently only available for ROS2 Rolling.
-Follow the source installation if you use ROS2 Foxy or Galactic.
+Follow the source installation if you use ROS2 Galactic.

 .. code-block:: console